Skip to Content

 Key Definitions

-Approving Authority: The Dean or Director is responsible for approving the issue of Change Keys that access rooms or areas within their department.
-A Chief, Executive Chief, Vice President or President is responsible for approving the issue of Department Master Keys or Restricted keys for rooms or areas within their area of responsibility.
+Approving Authority: The Dean or Director is responsible for approving the issue of Keys that access rooms or areas within their department.
+An Assistant Vice President, Vice President or the President is responsible for approving the issue of Department Master Keys or Restricted keys for rooms or areas within their area of responsibility.

-Requests for building access, for buildings other than the assigned workspace, will be granted by the Chief of Campus Operations and not be unreasonably withheld.
+Requests for building access, for buildings other than the assigned workspace, will be granted by the Director of Facilities and Operations and not be unreasonably withheld.

 Keys will not be issued to students or volunteers.

-There may be occasions when a key is held in the custody of a department and loaned to a staff person for a single day.
+3. Departmental Keys There may be occasions when a key is held in the custody of a department and loaned to a staff person for a single day.
 Examples include keys or keycards that are loaned to students to access campus spaces as part of their employment duties.
-These keys will be issued to a department and kept in a secure location, with a local procedure for have the keys checked in and out on a daily basis.
+These keys will be issued to a department and kept in a secure location, with a local procedure for the keys to be checked in and out on a daily basis.

-Part-time, 1050, short term contract and adjunct staff are issued keys on a temporary basis.
+5. Temporary Keys Part-time, 1050, short term contract and adjunct staff are issued keys on a temporary basis.
 Keys must be returned on or before their last anticipated day of employment.
-All tempo8.rary key assignments will be reviewed annually and extended with the approval of the issuing authority.
+All temporary key assignments will be reviewed annually and extended with the approval of the issuing authority.

 Temporary keys may also be issued to full-time permanent employees who have a short term need for additional access.
 The Approving Authority will designate a date by which the keys must be returned.

-Chief of Campus Operations is the Approving Authority for Vendors & Contractors.
+5. Vendors and Contractors The Director of Facilities and Operations is the Approving Authority for Vendors & Contractors.
 Approval will be given subject to concurrent notification to the Dean/Director/VP presiding over the area(s) where work will be performed.
 Keys will be returned at the end of day, unless the vendor will be working on campus for a period of 7 continuous days or more.
 In this instance, keys will be returned at substantial completion of the project.

-All employees will be issued keys, at the minimum access level practical, in order to allow required work to be performed.
-It is the intent of the College to allow faculty and staff members all freedom of movement within buildings which is consistent with reasonable security of public property.
+6. Access Level All employees will be issued keys, at the minimum access level practical, in order to allow required work to be performed.
+It is the intent of the College to allow faculty and staff members freedom of movement within buildings which is consistent with reasonable security of public property.

 All other locks are prohibited and shall be removed by Campus Operations personnel.
 Removal may include destruction of the lock.